Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Related Work

-{\bf Open-vocabulary 3D scene understanding.} With advancements in 3D scene representation, there is a surge in interest in incorporating semantics/language into 3D representation.
-One line of work~\cite{lerf,3dovs,shen2023distilled,ye2023featurenerf,chou2024gsnerf} distilled features from DINO~\cite{dino}, LatentDiffusion~\cite{rombach2022high}, LSeg~\cite{lseg}, CLIP~\cite{clip} to learn a NeRF~\cite{nerf}, or leveraged 2D annotations~\cite{zhi2021place,siddiqui2023panoptic} to construct feature/language fields.
-Others ~\cite{openscene, pointclip, conceptfusion, pla} distills knowledge from these language-rich models into point clouds, enabling open-vocabulary 3D scene understanding.
-In more recent works~\cite{langsplat,legaussian,feature3dgs,semanticgs,opengaussian}, there is a shift towards 3D Gaussian Splatting~\cite{3dgs}.
+With advancements in 3D scene representation, there is a surge in interest in incorporating semantics/language into 3D representation.
+LERF~\cite{lerf} and other works~\cite{3dovs,shen2023distilled,ye2023featurenerf} distilled features from DINO~\cite{dino} and CLIP~\cite{clip} to learn a NeRF~\cite{nerf}, or leveraged 2D annotations~\cite{zhi2021place,siddiqui2023panoptic} to construct feature/language fields.
+Others~\cite{conceptfusion, xu2024embodiedsam, mohiuddin2024opensu3d, yamazaki2024openfusion} distill knowledge from these language-rich models into point clouds or voxels, enabling open-vocabulary 3D scene understanding.
+In more recent works~\cite{langsplat,feature3dgs,ye2025gaussian,opengaussian,semanticgs}, there is a shift towards 3D Gaussian Splatting~\cite{3dgs}.

 More closely related to our work is LangSplat~\cite{langsplat}, which augments 3D scenes with language features distilled from CLIP, enabling natural language querying on the renderings of the 3D scene.
-Gaussian Grouping~\cite{gaussian_grouping} jointly performs 3D reconstruction and segmentation of open-world objects, leveraging SAM-based 2D mask predictions and 3D spatial constraints.
-However, they do not support open-vocabulary 3D querying.
+Gaussian Grouping~\cite{ye2025gaussian} jointly performs 3D reconstruction and segmentation of open-world objects.
+It generates 2D masks using SAM and associates them across frames through a zero-shot tracker.
+The method also incorporates a custom loss that enforces 3D consistency.
+However, the method leverages the tracking information differently from ours by learning a group ID for each Gaussian point, which relies on a complicated grouping loss.
+Also, it selects target objects using only the semantics of the first frame, which could lead to potential query failures.
 OpenGaussian~\cite{opengaussian} introduces new loss functions that leverage inter- and intra-mask smoothness relationships, along with a codebook-based clustering method to improve instance-level association of 3D points.

 Differently, our approach does not rely on new loss functions.
-Instead, we extend SAM by using SAM2's extracted masklets to create consistent ground-truth supervision.
-Additionally, we propose a novel two-step querying procedure.
-These aspects have not been explored previously.
+Instead, our tracking-based method extracts masklets to construct consistent ground-truth supervision and introduces a novel GT-anchored querying procedure.